Jogi (Panjabi MC song)

-"Jogi" is a song remixed by British bhangra artist and DJ Panjabi MC.
+"Jogi" (lit.
+'Jogi' or 'Yogi') is a song by British-Indian bhangra artist and DJ Panjabi MC.
 Some remix versions also credit Beenie Man.
-The original vocals were by Muhammad Sadiq (male vocals) and Ranjit Kaur (female vocals) in the release "Na Dil De Pardesi Nu".
+It is a remix of the 1995 song "Na De Dil Pardesi Nu" (lit.
+'Don't Give Your Heart to the Stranger') by singers Muhammad Sadiq (male vocals) and Ranjit Kaur (female vocals) with music by Charanjit Ahuja and lyrics by Babu Singh Mann.

-"Jogi" also contains further sample from "It's a New Day" by Skull Snaps and "Put It On" by Big L feat.
-Kid Capri.
-The song was included in Panjabi MC's album The Album that also contained Panjabi MC's major hit "Mundian To Bach Ke".
+"Jogi" also contains samples from "It's a New Day" by Skull Snaps and "Put It On" by Big L and Kid Capri.
+The song was included on Panjabi MC's album The Album that also contains his major hit "Mundian To Bach Ke".

 Jogi EP

 Panjabi MC released an EP also titled Jogi on 29 July 2003 with various mixes: